fountainer/OpenFiles-old/README.md

 - Press `tab` or `right` in the quick panel to choose action.
 Current actions include "Open in Explorer", "Copy Path to Clipboard", "Copy Name to Clipboard" and "Open in Application".
 Open pdf files and Excel files.
+- Press `left` key in the quick panel to navigate back to file list when in menu list, back to parent directory when in file list.

 ### ToDO

-- Left key to backward.
 - More tab actions.
 - Fix bookmarks tab action
 - [Sublime Files](https://packagecontrol.io/packages/Sublime%20Files)
 - [File navigator](https://packagecontrol.io/packages/File%20Navigator)

-### Bugs

-Open quick panel / Open manu / Press left / then choose folder The last choose folder action does not work?????

-Use develop version to fix it.